Factsheet: Peatlands, forestry and climate change

 Lead Author: Russell Anderson

 The UK’s peatlands play an important role in global climate regulation.
 Like all ecosystems, their plants take up CO₂ from the atmosphere but, unlike most other ecosystems, a substantial part of the carbon gets stored underground as peat.
 The rate of carbon accumulation is slow but it has continued for up to 11,000 years.
-In upland blanket bogs, the predominant UK peatland type, the peat layer is typically 1–5 m thick and every square metre contains 40–200kg of carbon.
+In upland blanket bogs, the predominant UK peatland type, the peat layer is typically 1–5 m thick and every square metre contains 40–200 kg of carbon.
 This factsheet explains how forestry affects the carbon stored in peat and the role forest-to-bog restoration can play in reducing carbon emissions.

 Aimed at practitioners, the factsheets showcase the breadth of research carried out by Forest Research, sometimes over decades, into how trees and forests are facing the challenges of climate change, and actionable insights into how trees and woodlands can help mitigate the effects of climate change.

 Peatlands are a globally significant store of carbon During the second half of the 20th century new planting techniques combined with tax incentives encouraged commercial forestry across large areas of peat bog in the UK, particularly in the Flow Country of northern Scotland.
-Such planting was controversial and was ultimately halted by removal of the […]
+Such planting was controversial and was ultimately halted by removal of the tax […]